mozilla/data-docs/src/datasets/search/search_clients_last_seen/intro.md

 The key pieces of this dataset are byte arrays that contain daily information about client activity over the past year.
 We have these for a variety of activity types:
-- `days_seen_bytes`: Days when we recieved a main ping from the client
+- `days_seen_bytes`: Days when we received a main ping from the client
 - `days_searched_bytes`: Days that the client searched in any form
 - `days_tagged_searched_bytes`: Days that the client performed a tagged search
 - `days_searched_with_ads_bytes`: Days that the client performed a search that contained ads